 London Marathon Club Ballot Criteria

 Each year the London Marathon awards guaranteed entries to the race to all of the UKA affiliated clubs around the country.
 The number of entries that each club gets is dependent upon their number of first claim seniors members over the age of 18.
-Currently we have just over 100 members and therefore qualify for two places.
+Currently we have just under 100 members and therefore qualify for one place.

-To give these entries to our members we choose to operate a ballot system and over the years have developed a criteria that members have to meet.
+To give this entry to our members we choose to operate a ballot system and over the years have developed a criteria that members have to meet.
 It has been tweaked a number of times to ensure that they go to people who contribute to the club and give everyone a fair opportunity to get in.

 The draw will be made each year once the results of the general ballot are known, typically this is around the end of October.
 The draw will be conducted by one of the committee members.
 The criteria is as follows: